thistlethorn/brewmaster/README.md

 ### 🏰 Guild System (AKA Tony's World)
 Well, you heard it here first, folks.
 In the server, you'll need a guild to help yourself earn more money on the daily, boost yourself with passive income, and create alliances with all the right people.
 Forge your own destiny by creating or joining a guild.
 This system is the cornerstone of the server's social and competitive structure.
-*   **Create & Customize**: Found your own guild with a unique name, tag, motto, and description.
+*   **Create & Customize**: Found your own guild with a unique name, tag, motto, and lore.
 Just don't get any funny ideas.
 The Brewmaster sees all. *"Whoa woah woah pal, that right there's got some 'words' we uh, keep off the books.
 Let's try somethin’ a lil' classier, alright?
 Alright."*
 *   **Recruit & Manage**: Invite members, promote a Vice-Guildmaster, and manage your roster.
 Can't invite people if you're not in a crew yourself, though. *"Bud, ya can't be sellin' rooms in a house that don't exist.
 How's 'bout I set you up with a nice guild here, then you can do with the invitations."*
 *   **Warfare & Alliances**: Declare war on rival guilds, initiate raids to plunder their treasury, purchase shields for defense, and forge alliances.
 *   **Upgrade & Prosper**: Use your guild's funds to upgrade its Tier, unlocking powerful benefits, better defenses, and higher compound interest on your vault.
 On top of that, you start off with one free guild emoji and guild sticker slot, and you can earn more by upgrading your tier!
 Go find your place and represent your clan!